AdobeDocs/commerce-knowledge-base.en/help/overview.md

  <tr>
     <td>
-    <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/file-cannot-be-deleated-no-file-or-directory.html">The file can't be deleted.
-Warning!unlink: No such file or directory error from the Admin:</a> This article provides a solution to the issue where you see an error <em>The file can't be deleted.
+    <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/file-cannot-be-deleated-no-file-or-directory.html"><em>The file can't be deleted.
+Warning!unlink: No such file or directory error</em> from the Admin:</a> This article provides a solution to the issue where you see an error <em>The file can't be deleted.
 Warning!unlink: No such file or directory error</em> from the Commerce Admin when you do a JavaScript/CSS flush.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>